 The theme park is split into themed lands, with Towers Street forming the park’s main entrance and acting as the other end of the monorail from the main car parks.
 Looking down Towers Street, visitors get a spectacular view of the Towers ruins themselves and the great lake and lawns in front of them.

-Other major areas include Forbidden Valley, home to Nemesis and Galactica (formerly Air) – both rollercoasters from B&M; X-Sector, home to Oblivion and The Smiler rollercoasters; and Dark Forest, home to Th13teen and Rita, which make up the final two of Alton’s "big six" rollercoasters.
+Other major areas include Forbidden Valley, home to Nemesis and Galactica (formerly Air) – both rollercoasters from B&M; X-Sector, home to Oblivion and The Smiler rollercoasters; and Dark Forest, home to Th13teen and Rita.

-Katanga Canyon contains the Runaway Mine Train and Congo River Rapids, and Gloomy Wood, houses Duel: The Haunted House Strikes Back.
-An area between these two lands is currently the construction site for Wicker Man, Alton Towers’ newest rollercoaster which will open in 2018 and be the park’s first wooden coaster.
+Katanga Canyon contains the Runaway Mine Train and Congo River Rapids, and Gloomy Wood houses Duel: The Haunted House Strikes Back.
+Also in Gloomy Wood is Wicker Man, Alton Towers' new wooden rollercoaster which features a towering Wicker Man statue, which bursts into flames as trains pass through.

 CBeebies Land is a park-within-the-park, and aimed at young children.
 It features rides and other attractions based on characters and shows from the BBC’s CBeebies TV channel.
 It opened for the 2014 season and, due to its phenomenal success, has been expanded several times since then.